lavishdadwani/Sangam/README.md

 ### Typical order path

 1. **User** adds items from one or more shops → checks out → pays via Razorpay.
-2. **Owner** sees the order and moves status through preparation stages.
+2. **Restaurant Owner** sees the order and moves status through preparation stages.
 3. System creates a **delivery assignment**; a **delivery boy** accepts it.
 4. Delivery partner’s GPS is streamed to the user’s **track order** page.
 5. Delivery boy sends OTP; user confirms → order marked **delivered**.